Stronger, Safer Communities

-There are a variety of ways to incorporate concrete to make projects more durable and disaster resistant.
-Concrete wall, ﬂoor, and roof systems offer an unsurpassed combination of structural strength and wind resistance.
-Add hardened exterior ﬁnishes for walls and roofs, and your home or business will have the best combination of strength and security available.
+Concrete can be incorporated in several key aspects to make projects more durable and disaster resistant.
+For example, concrete wall, ﬂoor and roof systems offer an unsurpassed combination of structural strength and wind resistance.
+In addition, hardened exterior ﬁnishes for walls and roofs of a home or business provide the best combination of strength and security.

-Builders, architects, and designers have come to recognize that more durable public buildings, private homes, and businesses, often built with concrete to resist damage from natural disasters, reduce the impact entire communities have on our planet.
+Buildings and structures with resilient design and materials are not only better able to recover following disasters, such as hurricanes or fires, they are also the new “green” buildings.
+Builders, architects, and designers have come to recognize that more durable public buildings, private homes, and businesses, often built with concrete to resist damage from natural disasters, also reduce the impact entire communities have on our planet.